 Well, it seems, there is a remarkable reverse similarity between these two men, both believed by many to be charlatans.
 For an example, according to one of our well-wishers:

-‘It was, in the 1970s, common knowledge amongst Jim Perrin’s climbing friends that he bragged that he sat ‘O’ level examinations in English for friends and acquaintances at Friars School in Bangor, North Wales, in return for a fee of £50 pounds.
+‘It was, in the 1970s, common knowledge amongst Jim Perrin’s climbing friends that he bragged that he sat ‘O’ level examinations in English for friends and acquaintances at Friars School in Bangor, in North Wales, in return for a fee of fifty pounds.
 These were people who had enrolled as external students to sit the exam but who need not necessarily have attended lessons at the school.
 It was of course before photo ID or similar security was introduced, and posing as an external student Jim Perrin would not have been recognised or identified by school staff.
-In those days English ‘O’ level was always amongst the minimum qualifications needed to get into almost any job so there was probably a consistent demand for his services.
+In those days English ‘O’ level was always amongst the minimum qualifications needed to get into almost any job so there was was always probably a consistent demand for his services.
 Obviously it is hardly likely that any of those he assisted in that way would ever now admit to their own cheating.’
 But, as our well-wisher clearly remembers, ‘it was common knowledge at the time’ and ‘he openly bragged about it.’

 * * * * *